According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine on October 17.

 The Krakow District Court began the trial of two Russians, Andrei G. & AlekseiT.
 They were allegedly hired to distribute flyers to Krakow, Poland, encouraging people to join this organization.

-Denys Shmyhal, the Ukrainian Prime Minister, addressed the annual Ukraine Mine Action held in Switzerland on October 17, and urged the international community for increased support to demining efforts.
+Denys Shmyhal, the Ukrainian Prime Minister, addressed the annual Ukraine Mine Action Conference held in Switzerland on October 17, and urged the international community for increased support to demining efforts.

-According to the Norwegian Ministry of Foreign Affairs, has increased its overall support for Ukraine’s Energy Sector to 3 billion Kroner (around 274.2 million dollars) as part of a broader aid program.
+According to the Norwegian Ministry of Foreign Affairs, Norway has increased its overall support for Ukraine’s Energy Sector to 3 billion Kroner (around 274.2 million dollars) as part of a broader aid program.

 Viktor Orban, the Hungarian Prime Minster, wrote that “what (Zelensky), outlined yesterday in Ukraine’s parliament is more than frightening,” and urged EU leaders to begin talks with Moscow as soon as possible.